 The next aerial view focuses on the gate itself.
 As seen, two chambers flank each of the sides of the gate.

 On both sides of the gate is the city wall, built in a casemate design.
 It consists of an outer and an inner masonry wall braced by transverse masonry partitions.
 This design divides the gaps between the walls into a series of chambers.

 The western wall of the site is built of massive blocks, and is dated to the Iron age.
 Before excavating this section of the hill, a Hellenistic period wall, composed of small fieldstones, covered this wall.

 A wide gate is located on this side.
-Four chambers are located on both sides of the gate.
+Two chambers are located on each side of the gate.

 The dwellings are built against the casemates, incorporated as part of the construction.
 This design - a dwelling belt along the casemate city wall - is a typical feature of urban planning in Judean cities, which supports the identity of the city as part of the Judean kingdom.
 Furthermore, this city is the oldest known example of this design.

 The excavators in 2011 were working on this section, south of the west gate ("Area D").
 The archaeological work in progress was captured in this photo.